CP-FA2022/word-jumbler/readme.md

 #### User Stories
 - [ ] User opens the app and is directed to the login/registration
-  - [ x ] User is directed to the main home page activity
-    -  [ x ] User can open a new game
+  - [ x ] User is directed to the main home page activity -- [ x ] User can open a new game
-      -  [ ] User can play a full game
+      ---  [ ] User can play a full game
-    -  [ X ] User can open the load saved game page
+    -- [ x ] User can open the load saved game page
-      -  [ ] User can open a saved game
+      ---  [ ] User can open a saved game
 ![](https://github.com/CP-FA2022/app/blob/main/Milestone2.gif)